WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal

 \subsection{Generative Adversarial Networks}

-GANs were first introduced by~\cite{goodfellow2014generative} and are widely regarded as a powerful class of deep generative models.
-They are based on a two-player adversarial game between two neural networks: a generator \( G \) and a discriminator \( D \)~\cite{sharma2024generative}.
-The generator aims to synthesize realistic data samples that mimic the distribution of real observations, while the discriminator attempts to distinguish between real data \( x \sim p_{\text{data}} \) and generated ones \( G(z) \), where \( z \sim p_z \) is sampled from a latent prior distribution~\cite{hong2019generative}.
+GANs, introduced by~\cite{goodfellow2014generative}, are a powerful class of deep generative models.
+They are based on a two-player adversarial game between two networks, a generator \(G\) and a discriminator \(D\)~\cite{sharma2024generative}.
+The generator synthesizes realistic samples that mimic the distribution of real data \(x \sim p_{\text{data}}\), while the discriminator distinguishes them from generated samples \(G(z)\), where \(z \sim p_z\) is drawn from a latent prior distribution~\cite{hong2019generative}.

 The discriminator outputs a probability map that indicates the likelihood that each input pixel is real or generated.
 It is optimized to maximize its classification accuracy, as expressed in Equation~\ref{eq:lossDF}.